cabforum/cabforum.org/content/posts/2014/2014-02-19-2014-02-19-minutes-of-mountain-view-f2f.md

 Rick: I suspect that our large enterprise customers will be concerned and will want to stay out of the log, but this issue is still open according to the issue tracker.

 Ryan: Processing the policy requirement for an SCT will depend on the browser.
 It is similar to the processing of name constraints.
 When a name constraint is encountered, do these need to be logged?
 As mentioned during our discussions yesterday, if you chain to a CA that is name-constrained, there is less concern about what is in the certificate, because you can only hurt yourself.
 On the client side, we’ll enforce cryptographic requirements, but requirements like self-auditing of 3% of certificates issued, are separate.
 With SCT enforcement, if the process determines that the CA is not name-constrained, then it can disallow the certificate.
-However, yesterday it was mentioned that name constraints do not work for certain organization, but I care about those certificates—because the CA presents risk to the Internet, we expect to see those certificates logged.
+However, yesterday it was mentioned that name constraints do not work for certain organization, but I care about those certificates-because the CA presents risk to the Internet, we expect to see those certificates logged.

 Ben L.: We want the Intermediate CA to be logged.
 Rob Stradling has proposed that for certain pre-certificates the log does not reveal the subject’s name, but it still maps one-to-one to the issued certificate, but I need to look at the security of the proposal some more.
 Basically it would say, “this is for a private name in this domain,” and the client could just check that, because that would be morally equivalent to a name-constrained CA.